lana-noor/filtered_query_agents/README.md

 <img width="6292" height="2520" alt="Multi Agent Filtered Query REPO" src="https://github.com/user-attachments/assets/74a02ee3-a470-4dd4-a195-b41fa6a232ee" />

 - **2 agents:**
-  - Main Search Agent (`ChatCompletionsAgent`): routes the user query based to the filtered query agent if query has filter or if it not not include a filter, agent invokes the hybrid search plugin (filter vs. semantic)
+  - Main Search Agent (`ChatCompletionsAgent`): routes the user query to the filtered query agent if query has filter or if it not not include a filter, agent invokes the hybrid search plugin (filter vs. semantic)
       - **2 plugin:**
-          - `ai_search_hybrid` (only hybrid/ semantic ranker search (retireves top 5 documents)
+          - `hybrid_search_agent`: agent plugin for hybrid search
-          -  `filtered_query_agent` (agent plugin)
+          - `filtered_query_agent`: agent plugin for filtering with hybrid search
   - Filtered Query Agent (`ChatCompletionsAgent`): handles conversion to filtered queries and invokes  `ai_search_both` plugin.
       - **1 plugin:** `ai_search_both` (full text/keyword with filters and hybrid/ semantic search)
 - **Flow:**